xhd2015/xgo/README.md

 Scope:
 - If `Mock` is called from `init`, then all goroutines will be mocked.
-- Otherwise, `Mock` is called after `init`, then the mock interceptor will only be effective for current gorotuine, other goroutines are not affected.
+- Otherwise, `Mock` is called after `init`, then the mock interceptor will only be effective for current goroutine, other goroutines are not affected.

 Interceptor Signature: `func(ctx context.Context, fn *core.FuncInfo, args core.Object, results core.Object) error`
 - If the interceptor returns `nil`, then the target function is mocked,